-Jigyasa starts its primary section in June 2017, and from June 2018, will offer mixed age environments for Grades 1 to 4.
-Children's learning during this phase of schooling will be based on the same philosophy as the preschool and will emphasize experiential, cross-curricular and holistic education - everything that Jigyasa has become known for!
+Jigyasa started its primary section in June 2017, and from June 2018, will offer mixed age environments for Grades 1 to 4.
+Children's learning during this phase of schooling is based on the same philosophy as the preschool and emphasizes experiential, cross-curricular and holistic education - everything that Jigyasa has become known for!

-In the year 2017, we will be starting an environment for Grades 3 and 4 to add to the current environment of Grades 1 and 2.
+In June 2018, we will be starting an environment for Grades 3 and 4 to add to the current environment of Grades 1 and 2.
 Two grades will be added each year until we reach board level.

 As is the norm at Jigyasa, the primary grades have small numbers to maximise teacher-student interaction and build quality relationships amongst the members of the school community.

 The founders have worked with educators from India and abroad to develop a world-class curriculum.

 Curriculum & Philosophy